 - Willamette National Cemetery has their annual Memorial Day Program with patriotic music, flag displays, a rifle salute and fly-over at 10 a.m.

 - Memorial Day program at the Oregon Vietnam Veterans Memorial.
-Reading of names, fly-over, and guest speaker starting at 10 a.m.
+Reading of names, fly-over, and guest speaker, Randy Shierman (my dad!!!) with a tribute to Oregon Vietnam War hero, Monte Pitner, his friend who was killed in action on the first day of the TET Offensive in 1968.
+Starting at 10 a.m.

 - Washington County Memorial Day ceremony honors veterans who paid the ultimate sacrifice.
 2-3 p.m.